Last Updated on

 California Wine Club has a Love It guarantee, which means if you don’t like something they send you for any reason at all, they’ll send you another bottle of something else to replace it, for free.

 If you’d prefer a refund, they’ll do that, too.
+You can have your own virtual tasting room.
 You don’t even have to send your bottle back.
 Let someone else drink it if you don’t like it!

 This is largely a personal choice, based on budget and preferences.
 The case club is a fantastic subscription if you drink a lot of wine or you can foot the bill.
 However, the Premier Wine Club offers the lowest cost subscription and is relatively affordable for most people.